Teaching the writing process? I model the entire concept for my students.

 5. Publishing

 As a class and individuals grow, they start to stray from the process and loop back and forth until they get the desired outcome.
-I think allowing students this freedom as an English class continues throughout the year shows my trust in students’ developments.
+Stress this freedom and recursive method to show a trust in writers’ developments.

 You can use any topic, but I often choose a fun one: cookies.
-Students feel comfortable talking about cookies, they have prior knowledge, and we then have an inside joke we can reference for the semester.
-Of course, you can use any topic to write with your students, but my go-to topic is cookies.
-Through these writing process activities, I also strive to build a sense of community.
-I want students to be comfortable providing feedback with their peers’ papers, and when I work toward a community of writers, I find great success.
+Students feel comfortable talking about cookies, they have prior knowledge, and we then have an inside joke we can reference for the semester which builds community.
+Of course, you can use any topic to write with your classes, but my go-to topic is cookies.

 1. Brainstorming and prewriting methods:

-To begin, I provide an assortment of ways for students to prewrite.
-(I may be forgetting some that I use, and also feel free to add more ideas in the comments!)
+To begin, provide an assortment of ways for students to pre-write.
+(Feel free to add more ideas in the comments!)

 - Outline